Our weekly guide to unlocking new, diverse and often overlooked pathways into a legal career.

 12:30pm: Lunch

 I work from home most of the time, as does my partner, so we get to have lunch together.
-I head out for a walk and do a bit of life admin like putting the washing machine and dishwasher on.
+I head out for a walk and do a bit of life admin like hanging the washing out.
 Unglamorous but it frees up time in the evening!

 1:30pm: Call with the Commercial Team